pantsbuild/actions/init-pants/README.md

 For more about this var and the file naming convention, see: https://www.pantsbuild.org/docs/using-pants-in-ci#configuring-pants-for-ci-pantscitoml-optional

+`cache-lmdb-store`: Pass the string `'true'` to enable caching pants' lmdb store in a GHA cache.
+By default, this action does NOT cache the `lmdb_store`.
+This is a very coarse cache that can grow unbounded.
+So, it is very likely to hit GitHub's 10GB per repo max for action caches.
+If you enable this, you need another process or workflow to manage discarding older GHA caches, or minimizing the cache size as described in the [docs](https://www.pantsbuild.org/docs/using-pants-in-ci).
+Use the default if using [remote caching](https://www.pantsbuild.org/docs/remote-caching).

 ## Secrets

 This action does not use any secrets at this point.
 It might need some once it supports projects that use remote caching.